 - The Cimmerian (no longer updated)

 I would also recommend Mark Finn's Howard biography, the Locus and World Fantasy Award-nominated Blood and Thunder: The Life and Art of Robert E. Howard.
-An expanded edition is due later this month from the REH Foundation.
+An expanded edition was released last year by the REH Foundation.